Bharti Airtel, Vodafone apply to bid in Indian spectrum auction - sources

-NEW DELHI Bharti Airtel Ltd (BRTI.NS) and Vodafone Group Plc's (VOD.L) Indian unit submitted applications on Wednesday to bid in a spectrum auction next month, separate sources at the two companies said.
+NEW DELHI Jan 15 Bharti Airtel Ltd and Vodafone Group Plc's Indian unit submitted applications on Wednesday to bid in a spectrum auction next month, separate sources at the two companies said.

 Carriers have to submit initial interest for participating in the auction by Wednesday.